The spleen acts as part of the immune system by filtering blood. Splenomegaly occurs when the spleen grows larger or becomes heavier.

 - bleeding easily

-However, the symptoms of splenomegaly often depend upon the underlying cause.
-For example, a person with splenomegaly related to cancer may experience:
+However, the symptoms of splenomegaly often depend upon the

 - night sweats